Savannah Law, winner of the 2010 Gold Medal for

 Finalist, Regional Fiction, 2010 Next Generation Indie Book Awards

-Savannah Law is a novel about the law, jury trials, lawyers. law schools and law students.
+Savannah Law is a novel about the law, jury trials, lawyers, law schools, and law students.
 A young law professor's obsession with a female

 student and a politically-charged, media-frenzy criminal trial that pits Max Gordon, the nation's most successful criminal trial lawyer against Savannah prosecutors provide the backdrop for

-After Gordon arrives in Savannah for a high profile criminal trial, the lives of Gordon, the young professor and his student become intertwined in a whirlwind of drama, both inside and out side the courtroom.
+After Gordon arrives in Savannah for a high-profile criminal trial, the lives of Gordon, the young professor, and his student become intertwined in a whirlwind of drama, both inside and outside the courtroom.
 The trial becomes a media frenzy, and the suspense and intrigue of the trial and its aftermath build to a surprising climax that changes the lives of all involved forever.

 A brazen robbery by a masked man at one of Savannah's finest restaurants results in the murder of a teenage girl and murder indictments against two defendants.
 The assistant DA assigned to the case believes one indictment is without merit, and his attempt to have it dismissed threatens both his career and his life.
-With colorful characters and exciting and realistic courtroom drama, The Indictments will keep the reader riveted on the twisting plot until the unforgettable final chapter.
+With colorful characters and exciting and realistic courtroom drama, The Indictments will keep the reader riveted in the twisting plot until the unforgettable final chapter.